A martingale concept for non-monotone information in a jump process framework: Introduction

 The paper is organized as follows.
 In Section 2 we explain the basic concepts of the infinitesimal approach but avoid technicalities.
 In Section 3 we add technical assumptions and narrow the modelling framework down to pure jump process drivers.
 Section 4 verifies that \eqref{MartingRepres} is indeed a well-defined process.
 In Section 5 we identify infinitesimal compensators for a large class of jump processes.
 The central result \eqref{MartingRepres} is proven in Section 6 and extended to processes of the form \eqref{TypeOfProblem2} in Section 7.
-In Section 8 we briefly discuss three different applications.
+In Section 8 we take a closer look at the Examples \ref{IntExpLifeIns} and \ref{IntExpCredRat}.